rf20008/TheDiscordMathProblemBotRepo2/README.md

 # ANNOUNCEMENT

 CC-BY-SA 4.0 is no longer a valid license to use this bot under!
+You **must** license the bot under GPLv3 (or a later verson.)
+(CC-BY-SA 4.0 has a one way migration to GPLv3, so you are allowed to do this.)

 # Contribute :-)